-Provide annual Education Awards to high school students of Italian American heritage.
+Provide annual Education Awards to high school age students of Italian American heritage.

 Provide financial support to local charities and needy individuals based upon economic need.

-Hold Italian American lecture series featuring guest speakers discussing notable Italian Americans in the history of Ulster County and the Hudson Valley.
+Hold Italian American lecture series featuring guest speakers discussing notable Italian Americans in world history and in the history of Ulster County and the Hudson Valley.